 Inheritance Tax Planning

 - Recent changes to Inheritance Tax legislation witnessed the introduction of the residence nil rate band in April 2017.
-This is an extra £100,000 allowance for passing on the family home to direct descendants; the allowance will increase to £175,000 over the next three years.
+This is an extra £100,000 allowance for passing on the family home to direct descendants; the allowance is being increased to £175,000 over the next three years (by tax year 2020-2021).

 Potentially Exempt Transfers (PETs)